Henri Bérenger

 After he mentioned offhandedly that he had been in a motorcycle accident and had suffered a broken collarbone and half a dozen broken ribs, I bought him a stuffed bear.
 I bound up the chest, bandaged one paw, put the paw in a sling, and sent him this “get well” bear.
 When I moved to Paris, this dear man still had my bear by his bed, explaining simply “only you would do that.”
 A year after my arrival, I purchased a tiny bear, representing me, as a companion to his bear.

-My most cherished friend and mentor is now my “better half” and my muse.
+My most cherished friend and mentor was my “better half” and my muse.
 Our counterpart bears are in my painting, La Maison de Poupées on the top shelf, next to the white bears.

 The get well bear with Ann's counterpart.
 Detail La Maison de Poupées @ 1999 Ann James Massey